 b) the initial registration procedure or the mobility and periodic registration update procedure has been completed.

-The AMF informs the UE about S-NSSAI(s) subject to network slice-specific authentication and authorization in the pending NSSAI.
+The AMF informs the UE about S-NSSAI(s) subject to initial network slice-specific authentication and authorization in the pending NSSAI.
 The AMF handles allowed NSSAI, pending NSSAI, rejected NSSAI, and 5GS registration result in the REGISTRATION ACCEPT message according to subclauses 5.5.1.2.4 and 5.5.1.3.4.

+The UE includes the S-NSSAIs of the pending NSSAI into the requested NSSAI included in the REGISTRATION REQUEST message when:

+a) the UE performs any subsequent registration over an access and the UE still intends to register with the S-NSSAIs in the pending NSSAI; and

+b) the UE over the other access in the same PLMN for the first time intends to register with a S-NSSAI that is in the pending S-NSSAI.

+The AMF does not include into the allowed NSSAI the S-NSSAI(s) received in the requested NSSAI of the REGISTRATION REQUEST message over any access that are allowed by the AMF but still pending initial NSSAA.

+When the UE indicates to AMF via the requested NSSAI in a REGSITRATION REQUEST message that the UE not any longer requests a S-NSSAI over any access in the current PLMN, the AMF based on operator policy may abort the EAP-based network slice-specific authentication and authorization procedure.

 To perform network slice-specific authentication and authorization for an S-NSSAI, the AMF invokes an EAP- based network slice-specific authorization procedure for the S-NSSAI (see subclause 5.4.7, 3GPP TS 33.501 [24] and 3GPP TS 23.502 [9]).

+When the initial EAP-based network slice-specific authentication and authorization procedure for an S-NSSAI:

+a) is successfully completed and the S-NSSAI is included in the current requested NSSAI for an access type, the AMF updates the allowed NSSAI using the generic UE configuration update procedure over the access type as specified in the subclause 5.4.4; or

-The AMF updates the allowed NSSAI and the rejected NSSAI using the generic UE configuration update procedure as specified in the subclause 5.4.4 after the network slice-specific authentication and authorization procedure is completed.
+b) is unsuccessfully completed and the S-NSSAI is included in the current requested NSSAI for one access or both accesses, the AMF updates the rejected NSSAI using the generic UE configuration update procedure over one access as specified in the subclause 5.4.4.

 The network slice-specific authentication and authorization procedure can be invoked or revoked by an AMF for a UE supporting network slice-specific authentication and authorization at any time.
 After the network performs the network slice-specific re-authentication and re-authorization procedure: